HTC Vive: Games and software

+In 2022, HTC unveiled a platform known as Viverse, which is designed to integrate first and third-party metaverse, VR, collaboration, and Web3 platforms.

 Product lines

 Vive Pro

-On 8 January 2018, HTC unveiled an upgraded Vive model known as HTC Vive Pro.
-It features higher-resolution displays, now at 1440×1600 resolution per-eye, along with a second outward-facing camera, attachable over-ear speakers, a microphone for noise cancellation analysis, and a refreshed design with a more "balanced" form, lighter weight, and a sizing dial.
-It also featured a new navy blue-coloured exterior.
-It uses Mini DisplayPort as a display connection instead of HDMI.
+On 8 January 2018, HTC unveiled the HTC Vive Pro, an updated version of the first-generation Vive.
+It features higher-resolution displays, now at 1440×1600 resolution per-eye (a 78% increase in resolution), along with a second outward-facing camera, a microphone for noise cancellation analysis, and a refreshed design with a more "balanced" form, lighter weight, and a strap with over-ear headphones and a sizing dial (similar to the "Deluxe Audio Strap" accessory for the first-generation model).
+It uses DisplayPort as a display connection instead of HDMI.

-The Vive Pro was sold alongside the original HTC Vive as a high-end model; initially, the headset was sold standalone without base stations or controllers, as it was intended as a drop-in replacement for the original Vive in an existing setup.
+The Vive Pro was sold alongside the original HTC Vive as a high-end model; initially, the headset was sold standalone without base stations or controllers, as it was intended as a drop-in replacement for the original Vive.
 HTC later released bundles of the Vive Pro with base stations and controllers, with the "Starter Kit" including the original controllers and base stations, and the "Full Kit" featuring updated SteamVR 2.0 base stations and controllers, which have improved performance and tracking volume (supporting spaces of up to 10 square metres in size) but are not backwards compatible with the original HTC Vive headset and controllers.

 In January 2019 at CES, HTC unveiled the Vive Pro Eye, which adds built-in eye tracking.

 On 11 May 2021, HTC unveiled the Vive Pro 2, which upgrades its screens to 2448×2448 resolution per-eye (marketed as 5K resolution), with a 120-degree field of view, 120 Hz refresh rate, and Display Stream Compression support.
 HTC promoted that the displays had "minimal motion blur" and that they had "virtually eliminated" the screen-door effect.
 It carries backwards compatibility with all existing HTC Vive and SteamVR-compatible accessories and controllers.
 As with the original Pro, it was initially released as a standalone headset only.
 The Full Kit version of the Vive Pro 2 began shipping in October 2021.